sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_ports.md

 ## Limit RADIO Port Output to RTCM

-Enabling this option will turn off all data output except for the minimum RTCM messages necessary for RTK work.
+Enabling this option will turn off all data output to the RADIO port except for the minimum RTCM messages necessary for RTK work.
 This is helpful in situations where a telemetry radio is used for connecting a Rover to a Base.
 Extra NMEA and binary data can tax a radio link and may cause the link to become intermittent or fail.

 ## Allow Incoming Corrections on COM/UART

-Disable this to block corrections on the given port.
+Disable this feature to block corrections on the given port.

 If a GNSS receiver gets corrections from multiple sources (WiFi, Bluetooth, serial, etc) it can lead to unpredictable outcomes.
 To avoid this, RTK Everywhere firmware includes a sophisticated 'corrections controller' to give priority to the various sources, discarding any lower priority corrections sources that are detected.
 See the [Corrections Priority](menu_corrections_priorities.md) section for more information.
-Because the RTK Everywhere firmware cannot directly filter out corrections from a direct serial connection, this option allows a user to disable that correction source directly.
+Because the RTK Everywhere firmware cannot filter out corrections from a serial connection, this option allows a user to disable that correction source that may .

 ## Mux Channel